Basis Scaling and Double Pruning for Efficient Inference in Network-Based Transfer Learning: Experiments

 \subsection{Models and Datasets}

 To study the characteristics of our framework, we performed transfer learning with three ImageNet \cite{Conference:Deng:CVPR2009} pre-trained models on three other datasets.
 ImageNet was used as the source dataset because of its abundant features trained from 1.2 million images.
-The three models correspond to the architectures of VGG-16 \cite{Conference:Simonyan:ICLR2015:Very}, DenseNet-121 \cite{Conference:Huang:CVPR2017}, and ResNet-50 \cite{Conference:He:CVPR2016}.
-VGG-16 has a relatively simple architecture.
-DenseNet-121 and ResNet-50 have skip connections realized by tensor concatenation and addition, respectively.
+The models studied were VGG-16 \cite{Conference:Simonyan:ICLR2015:Very}, DenseNet-121 \cite{Conference:Huang:CVPR2017}, and ResNet-50 \cite{Conference:He:CVPR2016}, which are commonly used for transfer learning.
 The three datasets include CIFAR-10 \cite{Report:Krizhevsky:CIFAR2009}, MNIST \cite{Journal:Lecun:IEEEProceedings1998}, and Fashion-MNIST \cite{Journal:Xiao:arXiv2017}.
-The CIFAR-10 dataset consists of 32$\times$32 colour images in 10 classes of animals and vehicles, with 50k training images and 10k test images.
+The CIFAR-10 dataset consists of 32$\times$32 color images in 10 classes of animals and vehicles, with 50k training images and 10k test images.
 The MNIST dataset of handwritten digits (0 to 9) has 60k 28$\times$28 grayscale training images and 10k test images in 10 classes.
 The Fashion-MNIST dataset has a training set of 60k 28$\times$28 grayscale training images and 10k test images in 10 classes of fashion categories, which can be used as a drop-in replacement for MNIST.
 Each set of training images was split into 90\% for training and 10\% for validation.
-Only the results on the test images are reported.
+The results on the test images are reported.